 While you shouldn’t spend all day every day staring at a television screen, watching a few movies or TV shows each week can be a fun activity.
 You can get together with friends or watch TV with your family.
 Also, you can combine this with a hobby.
 For example, if you’re reading about a historical event, you could watch a documentary on the topic you’re learning about.
 You could also watch a cooking channel to get inspired with new recipes or tune into a travel channel to help plan your next vacation.

 Are you looking for ways to give back and help out the community?
 If so, consider volunteering!
-Organizations around the world are constantly looking for volunteers, and many of these volunteer activities are great for those with limited mobility.
+Organizations around the world are constantly looking for volunteers, and many of these volunteer activities are great for seniors with limited mobility.
 You could even participate in activities like knitting blankets or assembling care packages.

 8. Play an Instrument